dabamos/dmpack/README.md

 ```

 Instead of `math/gnuplot`, you may want to install `math/gnuplot-lite` which
 does not depend on X11 (but does not include raster graphic terminals).

-To
-generate the man pages and the User’s Guide, install Pygments and AsciiDoctor:
+In order to generate the man pages and the User’s Guide, install Pygments and
+AsciiDoctor:

 ```
 $ doas pkg install devel/rubygem-pygments.rb textproc/rubygem-asciidoctor
 ```

-Then, clone the repository recursively.
-Run the provided POSIX Makefile to build
-the source:
+#### Make

+The Git repository has to be cloned recursively.
+Otherwise, the required
+sub-modules will be missing.
+Then, run the Makefile:

 ```
 $ git clone --depth 1 --recursive https://github.com/dabamos/dmpack
 $ cd dmpack/
 $ make freebsd
 ```

 You can change the installation prefix with argument `PREFIX` (by default,
 `/usr/local`).
 To install the library and all programs system-wide, run: